Why Ungoverned AI Became Harder to Insure — and What Comes Next

 This is a structural inevitability.

-Every mature field eventually creates a layer that governs permission.
+Every mature field eventually creates a discipline that governs permission.

 Electricity has circuit breakers.